-How To Create A Unique Slasher Villain
+How To Create a Unique Slasher Villain

 Developing the iconic look of The Angel in this year's holiday chiller, IT’S A WONDERFUL KNIFE.

 Horror fans are simultaneously the most supportive and discerning audience you’ll ever encounter.
-On one hand, they’re always up for something new, twisted, or downright bonkers — but on the other hand, they have certain expectations.
-And one of those is that if you’re going to make a new slasher film, a well-traveled sub-genre, you better bring something new to the table.
+On one hand, they’re always up for something new, twisted, or downright bonkers—but on the other hand, they have certain expectations.
+One of those is that if you’re going to make a new slasher film, a well-traveled sub-genre, you better bring something new to the table.

 In other words, what does your killer look like?